-Aspects of TCP protocol have been analyzed using competitive analysis, see e.g., [DGS01].
-However, the problem of analyzing TCP congestion control using competitive analysis was suggested by Karp et al. in the seminal paper [KKPS00], who studied the question: "Of which problem is TCP/IP congestion control the solution?"
+The problem of analyzing TCP congestion control using competitive analysis was suggested by Karp $et\ al.$ [?], who attempted to find theoretical reasons for the empirically observed superiority of TCP to most of the proposed alternatives.
 In their model, a TCP session attempts to guess a threshold u (intuitively the ideal transmission rate for the session), and the network (modeled as an adversary) imposes a cost c(x, u) on the session where x is the current guess of the session.
 They assume u to be a positive integer and that the algorithm knows an upper bound n on u.
 They also consider a dynamic version of the problem where the threshold u can change over time and study ways in which the power of the adversary can be limited in changing the threshold u.
-Recently, Arora et al. [AB02] studied the same model and proposed an optimal randomized algorithm for the same problem.
-Unfortunately, these models were not rich enough to model all the essential aspects of TCP congestion control, and so these papers could not uncover theoretical reasons for the empirically observed superiority of TCP congestion control to most of the proposed alternatives.
+Recently, Arora et al [?] studied the same model and proposed an optimal randomized algorithm for the same problem.